 One of the best ways to maximize your travel is by using rewards credit cards.
 That said, there are A LOT of options when it comes to rewards credit cards.
 How do you choose the right travel rewards credit card for you?

 We have been using various rewards credit cards for more than 10 years.
 We have had great success in making the programs work for us.
 Companion tickets, free night stays, points and miles have saved us thousands of dollars.
-Indeed, our last winter road trip saw us pay for only two nights out of a 12-day vacation with cash.
+Indeed, our 2020 winter road trip saw us pay cash for only two nights out of a 12-day vacation.